rajgopal2693/My-website/README.md

 # My-website

-This is my website in local repository
+This is my website in local repository and mergeed with remote repo